- Why Research

 Full Research Summary

-This year, the group will focus on components of diet during adolescence and early adulthood that might counter the adverse effects of alcohol intake on breast cancer risk.
-They will also assess the relation between sleep during adolescence and risk of subsequent benign lesions.
+Current investigation: He and his team are focused on benign breast lesions as precursors of breast cancer.
+Most recently, the group has been studying components of diet during adolescence and early adulthood that might counter the adverse effects of alcohol intake on breast cancer risk.

 Dr. Colditz is an epidemiologist and public health expert with a longstanding interest in the causes and prevention of chronic disease, particularly among women.
 With a commitment to identifying strategies for prevention of breast cancer, Dr. Colditz studies benign breast disease and other markers for risk of breast cancer.
 Dr. Colditz described the increase in risk of breast cancer with use of combined estrogen plus progestin therapy and a significant increase in risk with increasing duration of use.
 Mortality from breast cancer was also elevated among current users (NEJM 1995).
 These data were confirmed by the WHI.
 He documented in prospective data the importance of proliferative benign lesions and risk of subsequent breast cancer (JAMA 1992; NEJM 1999) and the potential for childhood and adolescent diet, alcohol, and adiposity to modify risk of premalignant and invasive breast cancers.
 His research continues to focus on this time period in women’s lives and prevention of breast cancer.
 He is among the most highly cited medical researchers in the world.